About Haddington Dynamics

 The Haddington Dynamics founding leadership team is made up of prominent, highly respected professionals with multifaceted expertise and influence.

 The Dexter platform was developed by founder Kent Gilson, a renowned inventor, serial entrepreneur and global pioneer in FPGA-based reconfigurable computing.
-Founder, president and CEO Richard Fu is a prominent leader in global investment banking and financial services, with a strong track record of establishing successful global business organizations, product and service offerings.
-Founder and COO Todd Enerson is a multifaceted business development and operations leader with a strong, sound scientific background, who has achieved success in high-level professional recruitment, sales, marketing and strategic partnerships.
+Founder and CEO Todd Enerson is a multifaceted business development and operations leader with a strong, sound scientific background, who has achieved success in high-level professional recruitment, sales, marketing and strategic partnerships.

 With this experienced, successful leadership team in place, Haddington Dynamics is poised to continually expand the leading edge of robotics, and help realize the long-awaited vision of universal global adoption.